ligadata-mkhalawi/Kamanja/trunk/docs/source/command-ref/SetPaths.rst

-It is not necessary to specify $KAFKA_HOME but, if it is omitted, watch scripts such as :ref:`WatchStatusQueue.sh<watchstatusqueue-command-ref>` and :ref:`WatchOutputQueue.sh<watchoutputqueue-command-ref>` do not set properly.
+It is not necessary to specify $KAFKA_HOME but, if it is omitted, some scripts such as :ref:`watchqueue-command-ref>` do not set properly.

 Usage
 -----

+**SetPaths.sh** should be run after downloading and untar'ring the kamanja software package;
+it performs string replacement on items in the template files and creates new configuration files in the *config* folder.

 See also
 --------